 A few years ago, I was getting a little overwhelmed while working full-time and doing a science degree at the same time.
 And then I had a brilliant idea – to save some money and go live on some quiet island in Thailand while finishing my studies by correspondence.

-There is an astonishing number of beautiful beaches in Thailand.
-There are the idyllic Koh Phi Phi and Ko Lipe, the party central – Koh Samui, or the diving mecca – Koh Tao.
+There is an astonishing number of beautiful islands in Thailand.
+There are the idyllic Koh Phi Phi and Ko Lipe, the party central – Koh Samui, and the diving mecca – Koh Tao.
 But I needed something a lot more low-key.

 While most holidayers try to decide whether to visit Krabi or Phuket, I was looking for the exact opposite.
 After doing some research, I found a virtually unknown small island in southern Thailand in the Andaman Sea near Krabi.
 It was called Koh Jum and appeared to be one of the most amazing islands in Krabi – completely off the tourist map.
-It was exactly what I was looking for – a quiet and offbeat spot in Thailand.
+It was exactly what I was looking for.

 Ko Jum lies between Krabi and Ko Lanta National Park that’s made up of a chain of small islands.
 It is a quiet tropical paradise that became my home for the first month of my great escape.
 Plus you can easily get from Krabi to Ko Phi Phi for a gorgeous break from studying.
 And for a more adventurous getaway, Khao Sok National Park is within easy reach too.
 So you get all the perks of staying on a laid-back island but within easy reach of several of Thailand’s most beautiful National Parks.

 I stayed in a small beach hut and spent my days reading organic chemistry textbooks in the hammock by the sea.
-Once a month I took a boat to Krabi to chill out on some of Krabi’s awesome beaches and to visit an internet cafe to send in my various assignments.
+Once a month I took a boat to Krabi to chill out on some of Krabi’s awesome beaches and have my fix of civilization.